tempo-sim/Tempo/README.md

 login user # Can be anything.
 Not used, but must be present. password <your_token_here>
 ```
+Run `Setup.sh` (from the Tempo root) once to:
+  - Install the Tempo UnrealBuildTool toolchain for your system and rebuild UnrealBuildTool
-Run `Setup.sh` (from the Tempo root) once to sync third party dependencies and add git hooks to keep them in sync automatically.
+  - Install third party dependencies and add git hooks to keep them in sync automatically